Whitaker Wright: Early life

 The eldest of five children, he was the son of James Wright, a Methodist Minister, and Matilda Whitaker, a tailor's daughter.
 He was born in Stafford, and spent his early years in various parts of England with his father.
 At an early age he was sent to Shireland Hall School in the Staffordshire town of Smethwick, a boarding establishment funded by charitable donations which catered for the sons of clergymen of all denominations.
 He was instructed in Latin and Greek and was taught how to use a printing press.
 In 1861, according to the census of that year, he was a printer in Ripon.
 Between 1866 and 1868, he was a Methodist preacher like his father, but retired due to ill health.
-He was also the elder brother of John Joseph Wright, who invented the reversible trolley pole, transmitting electricity from an overhead wire to the motors of a tram or trolleybus.
+He was also the elder brother of John Joseph Wright, who invented the reversible trolley pole, which transmitted electricity from an overhead wire to the motors of a tram or trolleybus.
 The brothers started a business as printers and stationers in Halifax, England in 1868 but it failed the following year.